Zuplyx/Bot_Anders/README.md

 ## Installation:

 This project uses [Poetry](https://github.com/python-poetry/poetry) for dependency management, so you need it to install this bot. <br/>
 Either download the zip or use <br/> `git clone https://github.com/Zuplyx/Bot_Anders`. <br/>
-After this enter the source directory and install the bot and it's dependencies by using `poetry install`.
+After this enter the source directory and install the bot, and it's dependencies by using `poetry install`.

 ## Starting the bot: